Conservatives aim to sell Lloyds shares to small investors

 The move harks back to the privatisation of Britain's state telecoms and gas monopolies in the 1980s under former Prime Minister Margaret Thatcher, which aimed to encourage ordinary Britons to invest in the stock market.

-With opinion polls published overnight showing the opposition Labour Party level with the Conservatives, Prime Minister David Cameron is expected later on Sunday to promote the planned sale as a sign of Britain's recovery from the financial crisis.
+Opinion polls published overnight showed the opposition Labour Party level with the Conservatives, who are likely to promote the planned exit from Lloyds as a symbol of Britain's recovery from the financial crisis.

+However, Business Secretary Vince Cable, a member of the Conservatives' coalition partners, the Liberal Democrats, cautioned that the sale could be undermined by an inquiry into the banking industry by the Competition and Markets Authority (CMA), Sky News reported on Sunday.

+CMA is investigating the market for personal current accounts and small business banking services and will decide what measures must be taken by May 2016.

 The Conservatives said investors would be able to buy between 250 pounds and 10,000 pounds of Lloyds shares, with priority going to orders of up to 1,000 pounds.